 With his background in accounting, he has also been asked to handle matters involving sophisticated accounting and tax issues, including the representation of lawyers and accountants in professional liability matters.
 He has also successfully handled various types of product liability claims.

 Mr. Puiszis joined Hinshaw in January 1984.
-He is the firm’s Deputy General Counsel and also serves as Hinshaw's Privacy and Security Officer.
-Mr. Puiszis began his legal career in the Cook County State’s Attorney’s Office where he served in the Special Prosecution and General Criminal Divisions.
-He is a member of the firm’s business litigation practice group and electronic discovery committee.
-He also served as the head of the firm’s school law group, and was the editor of the firm’s school law newsletter, The Report Card.
+He is the firm's General Counsel - Privacy, Security & Compliance and also serves as Hinshaw's Privacy and Security Officer.
+Mr. Puiszis began his legal career in the Cook County State's Attorney's Office where he served in the Special Prosecution and General Criminal Divisions.
+He is a member of the firm's business litigation practice group and electronic discovery committee.
+He also served as the head of the firm's school law group, and was the editor of the firm's school law newsletter, The Report Card.

 In 2013, Mr. Puiszis was appointed the Chair of a Task Force formed by DRI's Center for Law and Public Policy, directed at proposed legislation dealing with asset freezing orders drafted by the National Conference of Commissioners on Uniform State Laws.
 The following video addresses some of the issues involving the proposed Asset Freezing Orders Act.